rpkharche/python-bseindia/README.md

-# pyBSE
+# pybseindia
-API for fetching publicly available information from Bombay Stock Exchange website - BSE
+API for fetching publicly available information from Bombay Stock Exchange website - BSE.
+# What is it?
+This project provides the api for integrating data available on Bombay Stock Exchange website into any project.
+# Requirements
+1.pytest
+2.beautifulsoup